 While you should always follow the advice of your LMC about what is safe to take during pregnancy, here is a brief list of supplements that may have body benefits for you and your baby, says Tiffany Brown.

 Probiotics are the buzz for health-seekers these days.
 Designed to balance out gut flora, probiotics are a great idea to maintain your gut health, especially if your prepregnancy lifestyle let the “bad bacteria” get out of control, through environmental stresses, excessive caffeine, alcohol or sugar consumption, or too many processed foods in your diet.
+If you’re looking for supplements to help you maintain your gut health, you may want to check out these bio complete 3 reviews to see if the product will benefit your wellness and decrease digestive upset.

 A good probiotic can reduce the symptoms of morning sickness, boost your immune system, reduce the likelihood of pregnancy constipation, support healthy blood sugar levels, and populate the vaginal canal with the healthy flora your baby needs to start their own gut health journey off on the right foot.
 Many practitioners recommend continuing to take probiotics once your baby is born.
 And here’s another